SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 In the examples above,
-what the volunteers do would potentially benefit someone in the society, whether they are someone whose heart is warmed by the animals helped, or someone educated by the tutor.
+what the volunteers do would potentially benefit someone in the society, whether they are someone whose heart is warmed by the animals helped, or someone educated by the mentor.
 As an extreme example,
 volunteering is more and more frequently used to dress up free labor harvests [@kelemen2017more].